phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 - The next block, `check_exception old: 0xffffffff new 0x6` is the interesting one.
 It says: “a new CPU exception with number `0xe` occurred“.
 - The last blocks indicate further exceptions.
 They were thrown because we didn't handle the `0x6` exception, so we're going to ignore them, too.

 So let's look at the first exception: `old:0xffffffff` means that the CPU wasn't handling an interrupt when the exception occurred.
-The register dump tells us that the current instruction was `0x100200` (in `IP`  (instruction pointer) or `pc` (program counter)).
-By looking at an [exception table] we learn that the number `0x6` indicates a [Invalid Opcode] fault.
-So the instruction at `0x100200` seems to be invalid.
-Let's look at it using `objdump`:
+The new exception has number `0x6`.
+By looking at an [exception table] we learn that `0x6` indicates a [Invalid Opcode] fault.
+So the lastly executed instruction was invalid.
+The register dump tells us that the current instruction was `0x100200` (through `IP`  (instruction pointer) or `pc` (program counter)).
+Therefore the instruction at `0x100200` seems to be invalid.
+We can look at it using `objdump`:

 ```
 > objdump -D build/kernel-x86_64.bin | grep "100200:"
 100200:	0f 28 05 49 01 00 00 	movaps 0x149(%rip),%xmm0 ...
 ```
 Through `objdump -D` we disassemble our whole kernel and `grep` picks the relevant line.
-The instruction at `100200` seems to be a valid [movaps] instruction.
+The instruction at `0x100200` seems to be a valid `movaps` instruction.
 It's a [SSE] instruction that moves 128 bit between memory and SSE-registers (e.g. `xmm0`).
 But why the `Invalid Opcode` exception?
-The answer is hidden behind the [movaps] link: The section _Protected Mode Exceptions_ lists the conditions for the various exceptions.
-The short code of the `Invalid Opcode` is `#UD`, so the exceptions occurs:
+The answer is hidden behind the [movaps documentation][movaps]: The section _Protected Mode Exceptions_ lists the conditions for the various exceptions.
+The short code of the `Invalid Opcode` is `#UD`, so the exception occurs
 > For an unmasked Streaming SIMD Extensions 2 instructions numeric exception (CR4.OSXMMEXCPT =0).
 If EM in CR0 is set.
 If OSFXSR in CR4 is 0.
 If CPUID feature flag SSE2 is 0.

-The rough translation of this cryptic low-level code is: _If SSE isn't enabled_.
+The rough translation of this cryptic definition is: _If SSE isn't enabled_.
 So apparently Rust uses SSE instructions by default and we didn't enable SSE before.
-Let's fix this:
+So the fix for this bug is enabling SSE.

 [Physical Address Extension]: https://en.wikipedia.org/wiki/Physical_Address_Extension
 [exception table]: http://wiki.osdev.org/Exceptions